Home » Bring Your Own Device (BYOD) » Navigating the eCOA Vendor Landscape in 2025: What Clinical Teams Really Need to Know

 Some trials demand deep scientific expertise and specialized devices:

-Novel Endpoints – Modern platforms can handle novel endpoints through platform flexibility achieved through sponsor collaboration, CRO partnerships, or vendor support teams.
-Don’t assume you need a science-heavy vendor for innovative endpoints—sometimes the flexibility of modern platforms combined with your scientific expertise is the better approach.
+Modern platforms can handle novel endpoints through platform flexibility achieved through sponsor collaboration, CRO partnerships, or vendor support teams.
+Don’t assume you need a science-heavy vendor for innovative endpoints.
+Sometimes the flexibility of modern platforms

 Recent Industry Consolidation: Strategic Implications for Vendor Selection